kieranjwhite/calendar_mirror/README.md

 have been mounted read-only by default.
 Application configuration is saved on a dedicated ext4 partition.
 Normally this partition is also mounted read-only, but when a change needs to be saved it is temporarily remounted in read-write mode.
+The application displays a warning on the ePaper display for the entire duration that this partition is mounted in read-write mode.

 You will now need to create this configuration partition:

-Create a new small Linux partition (around 7 Mib in size) on your SD-Card.
+Create a new small Linux partition (7 or 8 Mib in size will be ample) on your SD-Card.
 If there isn't sufficient free space in your patition table you might need to shrink one of your existing partitions first to create some free space using an application such as GParted.
 You will need to ensure that the partition is not mounted before shrinking it.
-Shrinking the root partition, if required, must be done from a different device as it cannot be unmounted.
+Shrinking the root partition, if required, must be done from a different device as it cannot be unmounted while the Raspberry Pi is running.

-On the new partition, create an ext4 filesystem with the mkfs command and once that is done, create a mount-point for the new partition:
+On the new partition, create an ext4 filesystem with the mkfs command, if it has not already be created by your partitioning software and once that is done, create a mount-point for the new partition:

 `sudo mkdir -p /var/opt/calendar_mirror`